 Because of their dedication to and love for Hancock County schools, their family and friends established this scholarship to benefit graduates of any Hancock County High School.

-Applicants must be graduating seniors of a Hancock County public high school and intend to major in education at an accredited college or university in the state of Indiana.
+Applicants must be graduating seniors of a Hancock County public high school, have a minimum grade point average of 3.0 on a 4.0 scale, and intend to major in education at an accredited college or university in the state of Indiana.
+Selection will be based on financial need, including financial awards already granted.
 Preference may be given to a student whose parent is an employee of a Hancock County, Indiana public school.
-See guidebook for a complete list of requirements.